ladylogarithm/ladylogarithm/README.md

 A GIAC-certified security professional with a career spanning from web development to threat research, now leading the security and administration for a university Cyber Range.

+Enhancing Cybersecurity education with one sticker and stuffed animal at a time.

 <!--
 **ladylogarithm/ladylogarithm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.